MLB 07: The Show

-MLB 07: The Show, produced by San Diego Studio, is a baseball video game for PlayStation 3, PlayStation 2 and PSP.
-It is the only first-party MLB-licensed video game for the 2007 season, and the only baseball game available for the PlayStation systems aside from Major League Baseball 2K7.
+MLB 07: The Show is a 2007 baseball video game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation 2 and PlayStation Portable.
+A PlayStation 3 version was released the same year.
+It is the only first-party MLB-licensed video game for the 2007 season, and the only baseball game released for the PlayStation systems that year, aside from Major League Baseball 2K7.

 All-Star third baseman David Wright, who played for the 2007 New York Mets, is featured on the cover.
 The three-man team of announcers once again include Rex Hudler, Matt Vasgersian and Dave Campbell.

 Gameplay

 MLB 07: The Show makes the transition to next-gen with a suite of advanced features in its race to become MVP of 2007's baseball crop.
 The all-new Road to The Show mode enables gamers to play both offense and defense from the created player's perspective.
 Providing an even more realistic experience from the mound, the all-new New Pitch Command System (PCS) delivers comprehensive strategy to pitch selection, as a pitcher's "pitch comfort" will be predetermined based on a best to worst pitch scenario.
 It is up the gamer to decide if he/she should try to "work on a pitch" or just go with what is working.
 Additionally, with the Adaptive Pitching Intelligence (API) feature, catchers will call the game based on the individual strengths and weaknesses of each pitcher as well as analyze tendencies of batters.
 Gamers will now have the ability to either trust the pitches called by the catcher or shake them off.
 MLB 07: The Show also delivers a robust online feature set, including Online League Play, which offers the ability to set up customizable leagues with up to 30 teams, complete with full stat tracking, point benefits and rewards.